arr199/Task-management-app/README.md

 ## Features

+- Users can log in and ensure the security of their data while managing tasks and boards
 - Create, read, update, and delete boards and tasks.
 - Organize tasks into columns to track their status.
 - Mark subtasks as complete.